-Japan is usually very hot and humid in the summer.
-To combat this heat, several dishes get their cold version.
-One of them is the famous soba, a buckwheat noodle that we talked about in another article.
+Japan tends to be very hot and humid in summer.
+To combat this heat, several dishes take on their cold version.
+One is the famous soba, a buckwheat noodle that we talked about in another article.
 Today we are going to talk especially about zaru soba, a cold (or iced) pasta that is usually dipped in a delicious sauce.

 At first glance it may seem strange to eat cold or iced noodles, but the soba pasta goes perfectly with any environment and with dipping sauce.
 It was one of the greatest delights I ate in Japan, a simple, inexpensive and popular dish among Japanese people.